ecthelionvi/NeoView.nvim/README.md

 ## 💾 Persistence

-NeoView enables users to seamlessly resume their work by restoring their previous view and cursor position upon reopening a file.
+NeoView maintains the views and cursor position for each file, across sessions.

 ## 🛠️ Usage